cobbler/cobbler/docs/user-guide/building-isos.rst

 * ``--standalone``: If this flag is present, Cobbler will built a partly self-sufficient ISO.
 * ``--airgapped``: If this flag is present, Cobbler will built a fully self-sufficient ISO.
-* ``--distro``: Modify the distros Cobbler builds ISOs for.
-If this is omitted, ISOs for all distros will be built.
 * ``--source``: The directory with the sources for the image.

 Building net-installer ISOs